 Shasta Union High School District offers students a variety of medically based career technical education classes and certifications on several of their campuses.
 Introductory Medical Science classes are offered at all three campuses and offer a health coaching certification and is dual-enrolled with the Medical Terminology course through Shasta College.
 Shasta High School offers the greatest variety of medical courses with Dental Careers, Sports Medicine / Kinesiology, Clinical Medical Assisting and Certified Patient Care Technician certification classes on the Shasta HS campus.
 Many of these courses offer the additional benefit of hands on internship opportunities at Shasta Regional Medical Center in addition to several medical clinics throughout the Redding area.
-Foothill High School will be offering an EMT course starting in Fall 2021.
+Foothill High School offers an EMT course that starts in the Fall.
 All classes offer UC A-G accreditation.

 College Connection is a one-year alternative education program conducted in partnership with Shasta College and participating high schools.
 It allows selected high school seniors to attend Shasta College daily to concurrently earn high school and college credit.
 The program provides accelerated, challenging courses for the academic college-bound students and highly motivated vocational students.
 Students have the opportunity to develop skills as they work towards their A.A. or A.S. degree or certificate.
 This provides a high quality alternative educational opportunity for high school seniors who are ready to bridge the gap between high school and higher education.